Create a Managed Service for Apache Flink application - Managed Service for Apache Flink

 When you create your application using the console, you specify what version of Apache Flink your application uses by selecting it from the pull-down on the Managed Service for Apache Flink - Create application page.

-For a tutorial about how to use the console to create an application, see Create and run the application (Console) in the Getting started (DataStream API) tutorial.
+For a tutorial about how to use the console to create an application, see the Tutorial: Get started using the DataStream API in Managed Service for Apache Flink tutorial.

 • Create your Managed Service for Apache Flink application using the Amazon CLI: You can create and configure your application using the Amazon CLI.